-Since its creation in 1953, PCCA has grown to become one of the largest handlers of U.S. cotton, marketing millions of bales annually.
-In addition to cotton marketing based in Lubbock, Texas, PCCA also owns cotton warehouse facilities in Texas, Oklahoma and Kansas and develops and offers software programs to local coop gins that help add more value to our members’ cotton.
+PCCA is a marketing cooperative owned by farmers in Texas, Oklahoma, Kansas and New Mexico dedicated to supplying sustainably-grown, high-quality cotton fiber around the world.
+In addition to cotton marketing based in Lubbock, Texas, PCCA also owns cotton warehouse facilities in Texas, Oklahoma and Kansas and develops and offers software programs and networks to local co-op gins that help add more value to our grower-owners’ cotton.

 PCCA was founded by a group of visionary farmers on the Texas High Plains who were searching for a way to achieve the best possible price for their cotton.
-As a result of new technologies and the development of innovative, aggressive marketing strategies, PCCA has grown to be one of the largest cotton marketing organizations in the world.
+Using technology and innovative marketing strategies, PCCA reliably supplies a significant volume of cotton to merchants and textile mills.

-The cooperative’s first significant growth occurred in 1963 when cotton producers in the Texas Rolling Plains and Southwest Oklahoma invited PCCA to offer its cotton marketing services in their respective areas.
+In 1963, our cooperative expanded when cotton producers in the Texas Rolling Plains and Southwest Oklahoma invited PCCA to offer its cotton marketing services in their respective areas.
 Consequently, PCCA built warehouse facilities at Sweetwater, Texas, and Altus, Oklahoma, to store and market cotton produced in those regions.
-Additional growth occurred four years later when PCCA acquired small marketing cooperatives in Corpus Christi and Harlingen, Texas.
+Additional growth occurred four years later when PCCA extended into Corpus Christi and Harlingen, Texas.

-With a growing membership bringing more cotton to sell, PCCA constantly explored better ways to market its members’ crops.
+With a growing membership bringing more cotton to sell, PCCA continually explored better ways to market its grower-owners’ crops.
 In search of a more efficient way to reach more cotton buyers, PCCA joined with three other U.S. cotton marketing cooperatives in 1971 to form AMCOT, a centralized “shopping center” for the world’s textile mills.
-The establishment of AMCOT benefited the coops and their members by consolidating their sales offices in a number of U.S. and foreign cities.
+During this same period, PCCA was a leader in the development of High Volume Instrument testing system now used by USDA to class all U.S. cotton.

-In 1975, PCCA introduced electronic cotton marketing with the development of TELCOT™, one of many innovations that have characterized the cooperative’s history.
-Another significant event at PCCA was the introduction of pool marketing for its members as an alternative to the TELCOT marketing system.
+In 1975, PCCA introduced electronic cotton marketing with the development of TELCOTÒ, one of many innovations in the cooperative’s history.

-Another geographic expansion occurred in the mid-1990s when PCCA offered its marketing services to cotton producers in Central Texas.
-Soon after that, cotton production began to expand in Southern Kansas, and again, PCCA responded to those producers’ marketing needs.
+Another geographic expansion occurred in the mid-1990s when PCCA offered its marketing services to cotton producers in Central Texas and Kansas.

-In 2000, PCCA joined with others to form The Seam®, a web-based electronic marketing system that provides our members with access to a larger number of cotton buyers, ensuring the most competitive price possible.
-Since then The Seam has expanded into other commodities and marketing solutions.
-PCCA and its members maintain an equity stake in this innovative company.
+In 2000, PCCA joined with other leading agri-business companies to form The Seam®, a web-based electronic marketing system that provides our grower-owners with access to a larger number of cotton buyers, ensuring the most competitive price possible.
+Since then, The Seam has expanded into other commodities and technology solutions.
+PCCA and its grower-owners maintain significant ownership in this innovative company.